-The goal of climaemet is to serve as an interface to download the climatic data of the Spanish Meteorological Agency (AEMET) directly from R using their API and create scientific graphs (climate charts, trend analysis of climate time series, temperature and precipitation anomalies maps, “warming stripes” graphics, climatograms, etc.).
+The goal of climaemet is to provide an interface for downloading climatic data from the Spanish Meteorological Agency (AEMET) directly in R and creating scientific visualizations (climate charts, trend analysis of climate time series, temperature and precipitation anomaly maps, “warming stripes”, climatograms, etc.).

 Browse manual and vignettes at https://ropenspain.github.io/climaemet/.